xhub/EMP.jl/README.md

 This package relies on ReSHOP.jl to export the model and the EMP information to the ReSHOP library.
 The latter is going to perform the necessary model transformations.

+*Note: This package is developed independently of the GAMS corporation*